Skip to main content

 Typography

 The majority of my personal projects use the system font stack.
-Previously, I used self-hosted Source Sans Pro fonts on this site, but I have since removed it.
-In addition to providing a familiar look to visitors, using system fonts also helps improve performance and reduce layout shifts.
+In addition to providing a familiar look to visitors, it improves performance and reduces layout shifts.

 Design